OhhBinbin/SSB_EIS_ML/README.md

 ### Input:

 - Biologic `.mpr` files (including cycling and EIS test data)
+- path: /raw_data/...

 ### Output:

 - Databases in SQL
 - Visualization plots
 - ML diagnosis and predictions

+### Quick start without data processing
+- run the 03 and 04 models using processed .csv files

 ## Acknowledgments
 - Thanks to the github community for discussion, especially the authors of the proprietary Galvani